-Join Jim LaPier for an in-depth discussion in this video Basic stairs, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Basic stairs, part of Learning Vectorworks (2014).

 …After entering all our other building parameters and…structures, the last thing is our stair.…We're going to create a basic staircase to go from floor one to floor two.…Of course first,…we need to remove the area the stair will pass through in finish floor two.…I'm going to set scan two to visible, make sure finish floor two and…floor two are visible.…And finish Floor two as my active layer.…I'm also going to edit the layer and set the opacity to 25%.…